Home Warranty for Mobile and Manufactured Homes: Coverage Guide

 Do Standard Home Warranties Cover Mobile and Manufactured Homes?

 The short answer is: not automatically.
 Most standard home warranty policies are written with traditional site-built homes in mind.
-However, a growing number of major providers now offer manufactured home coverage — either as a dedicated plan or an add-on that specifically includes these property types.
+However, a growing number of major providers now offer manufactured home coverage, either as a dedicated plan or an add-on that specifically includes these property types.

-Which Companies Offer Mobile Home Warranty Coverage?
+Which Companies Offer Mobile Home Warranty Coverage in 2026?

 Here are the leading home warranty providers that explicitly cover mobile and manufactured homes as of 2026: